BIDS/2017-01-12-ucb/lessons/git/index.md

     # Unmerged paths:
     #   (use "git add <file>..." to mark resolution)
     #
-    #	both modified:      script.py
+    #	both modified:      script.R
     #
     no changes added to commit (use "git add" and/or "git commit -a")

-This tells us that we have one file, `script.py` that is "unmerged" (i.e., we have to complete the merge ourselves).
+This tells us that we have one file, `script.R` that is "unmerged" (i.e., we have to complete the merge ourselves).

 To complete the merge, we start by opening the `script.py` file currently in our workspace to see what it looks like.
 When you do that, you'll see these funny lines in the middle of the file.